- A source of both invaluable content and toxic abuse, online comments are a double-edged sword.

 Once ready for primetime, the New York Times plans to use the tool to conduct an initial run through the thousands of comments it receives every day, flagging up potentially inflammatory content for review by its (now considerably unburdened) human moderators.

-Will technology have the final say?
+Will technology have

 Though showing great promise in the ability to efficiently identify and flag large volumes of abusive content, digital technology will likely not see the complete end of online abuse or harassment.